jensstigaard/vinproma/README.md

 ## Feature summary
  - Read progress of current input in program
  - HTML view: View progress as a HTML page - Light or dark mode
- - vMix title mode: Send progress to a vMix title input
+ - vMix title mode: Send progress to a vMix title input of your choice

 ## Project architecture
 The project consists of several components.
 The app is built with Electron, meaning that the app can be compiled for Windows, Mac or Linux.